RealMelkor/Vgmi/README.md

 ### Linux
 On Linux, Vgmi uses Seccomp to restrict system calls and LandLock to restrict the filesystem

+### Illumos
+On Illumos, Vgmi uses Privileges, separating read, write and networking privileges in different processes

 ## Dependencies

 * [LibreSSL][1] - fork of OpenSSL developed by the OpenBSD project